open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ### Tracer operations

-The `Tracer` MUST provide methods to:
+There MUST be functions associated with a `Tracer` to:

 - Get the currently active `Span`
 - Create a new `Span`